antiguru/rahmen/README.md

 Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1.
 While it is not heavily optimized to consume little resources, some effort has been put into loading, pre-processing and rendering images.

+## Dependencies

+Rahmen depends on various libraries, which should be available on most Linux distributions.
+Specifically, it needs:

+* `libgexiv2-dev`

 ## Building

 `cargo build --bin rahmen`